LavaMoat/LavaMoat/packages/node/examples/eval-server/README.md

 ### safer: running in lavamoat

-this example runs the `bad-example-eval-server` inside of the lavamoat kernel.
+this example runs the `bad-idea-eval-server` inside of the lavamoat kernel.
 While it can still perform an eval, the eval behaves as an indirect eval and the execution environment is constrained as SES.